Your multi-Agent Skills HQ

 FAQ

-Claude, Cursor, Codex, OpenClaw, and OpenCode are supported today.
-Any Agent whose Skill folder follows the SKILL.md convention should work in principle — PRs for new Agents are welcome.
+Nine today: Claude Code, Cursor, Codex, OpenClaw, OpenCode, Trae, Qoder, Antigravity, and Kiro.
+Any Agent whose Skill folder follows the SKILL.md convention can be scanned and managed — PRs for new Agents are welcome.

 Installers ship for macOS (Apple Silicon + Intel) and Windows 10+.
-Linux users can clone the repo and run npm run tauri:build to build locally.
+Linux users can clone the repo and run pnpm tauri:build to build locally.